-List and describe any steps taken by the state during the past year to improve the quality of the current and future teaching force. (§205(d)(2)(A)).
+List and describe any steps taken by the state during the past year to improve the quality of the current and future teaching force. (\$205(d)(2)(A)).

-Development of CSET Examinations for Theatre and Dance for Single Subject credentials
+Development of California Subject Examinations for Teachers (CSET) Theatre and Dance for Single Subject credentials

 A new Single Subject credential in Theatre and single subject credential in Dance were added to existing Single Subject authorizations in 2019-20.
 Subject Matter Requirements (SMRs) and Teaching Performance Expectations (TPEs) were developed.
-The first statewide administration of both examinations would be in January-early March 2021.
-A standard setting study will be conducted in May 2021 and a recommended passing standard would be presented to the Commission at the June 2021 meeting.
+The first statewide administration of both examinations will be in October 2021.
+A standard setting study will be conducted in September 2021 and a recommended passing standard would be presented to the Commission at the December 2021 meeting.